landonb/git-bump-version-tag/README.md

 This project is most similar to the Ruby project, ``git-version-bump``, with the following differences:
 - This project is pure Bash (it could be POSIX except for array usage);
-- This project performs error- and sanity-checking;
+- This project performs error- and reality-checking;
 - This project supports bumping the alpha part; and
 - This project calls git-push.